blaenk/site/content/about.md

 I have a genuine interest in a wide spectrum of computer science and software development.
 Lately this includes general [algorithms](/notes/algorithms) and problem solving techniques, [data structures](/notes/data-structures), [distributed systems](/notes/scalability), system design, web development, and systems programming.

+I love to [read] about these and other subjects, and often write [notes] about them.

 [read]: /reads/
 [notes]: /notes/